 Hammam and Massage

-Hammam is a Moroccan specialty, which consists of a steam bath and an Argan scrub.
-This is no light scrub – it’s a totally rejuvenating exfoliation that leaves you feeling like new.
-A hammam uses Argan paste and oil to clean up and rehydrate the skin.
-Following the hammam, you’ll be treated to an invigorating yet relaxing hour-long massage to stimulate blood flow and continue the rejuvenation process.
+Hammam is a Moroccan specialty consisting of a steam bath and an Argan scrub.
+This is no light scrub – it’s a totally rejuvenating exfoliation that leaves your skin and body feeling like new.
+Argan paste and oil are used in the Hammam to clear and hydrate the skin.
+Following the Hammam, you’ll be treated to an invigorating yet relaxing hour-long massage to stimulate the blood flow and continue the rejuvenation process.

 - Hammam session : 40€